catapam/coffe-hub/README.md

   A sophisticated toast message system provides real-time feedback for user actions.
 Toast messages inform users of errors, warnings, successes, and next steps (if applicable), beginning with a warm welcome upon login.

 - **Third-Party Cookies Consent**
   Users are prompted to accept third-party cookies (essential for image rendering) upon their first visit.
 Acceptance is required to enable core site functionality.
+The cookies being used do not collect any type of data, the feature is in place as and implementation showcase, where the act of not consenting will make images not load due to the missing cookies.

 - **Privacy Policy**
   The privacy policy is readily accessible via the footer, ensuring transparency and compliance.